BackyardCoding/CloudDevOps-Portfolio/README.md

 # CloudDevOps-Portfolio
-This respository demonstrates the Cloud DevOps skills of MDumbuya.
+This respository demonstrates the Cloud DevOps skills of BackyardCoding.
 The development of this project is ongoing.

 ## Description
 The depicted code of the repository was developed as part of Udactity Nanodegree _Cloud DevOps Engineer_ program.